 INTRODUCTION TO OFFSIDE – Law 11

-The offside rule, Law 11 of the Laws of the Game, states, in part:
+The soccer offside rule, Law 11 of the Laws of the Game, states in part that:

-“A player is in an offside position if … [he] is in the opponents’ half …and [he] …is nearer to the opponent’s goal line than both the ball and the second-last opponent…” and,
+“A player is in an offside position if … [he] is in the opponents’ half [of the field of play] …and [he] …is nearer to the opponents’ goal line than both the ball and the second-last opponent…” and,

-“A player in an offside position [is only to be penalized if,] at the moment the ball is played or touched by a team-mate …on becoming involved in active play by:
+“A player in an offside position [is only to be penalized if,] at the moment the ball is played or touched by a team-mate …on becoming involved in active play [he is]:

 by being in that position.